Math 181 - Applied Calculus

 POLICY REGARDING MISSED WORK

-If you are going to miss an exam or homework deadline, inform me beforehand as soon as possible (at least one week in advance for exams).
+If you are going to miss an exam, inform me beforehand as soon as possible (at least one week in advance for exams).
 We will then be able to arrange an alternate test time or deadline.

 If an exam is missed without prior notification, no make-up exams will be given under any circumstances.
 Your final exam score will be used for the missed midterm as per the policy described above in the Final Exam section.